Skip to content

 • Index opencti_stix_core_relationships: it contains all main STIX relationships stored in the platform.

-Default implemented licecycle policy
+Default implemented lifecycle policy

 • Maximum primary shard size: 50 GB